Written by Anastasia Visotsky, medically reviewed by Dr. Ogunyemi

 Cephalexin (KEFLEX) & UTI: My Experience

-I have had my share of UTIs several years ago.
-Fortunately, I was able to get rid of this chronic problem, mostly by relying on the special type of probiotics and some lifestyle changes.
+I had my share of UTIs several years ago.
+Fortunately, I was able to get rid of this chronic problem, mostly by relying on a specific type of probiotics and some lifestyle changes.

-If this is your first UTI and you are treating it with Cephalexin, it is not guaranteed that the UTI won’t come back.
+If this is your first UTI and you are treating it with Cephalexin, there is no guarantee that the UTI won’t come back.

-Remember, the antibiotics will kill the bacteria that invaded your bladder, but antibiotics do nothing to address any of the underlying health conditions that caused a UTI in the first place.
+Remember, the antibiotics will kill the bacteria that invaded your bladder, but antibiotics will not address any of the underlying health conditions that may have caused the UTI in the first place.

 If you do not want to experience the horrors of UTI again, make sure to implement smart prevention strategies, and do not rely solely on the antibiotics.
 Here are some tips to get you started:

 - Prevent UTI naturally